 Minecraft community Lifeboat was hacked with more than 7 million accounts were exposed, and the data included email addresses and weakly hashed passwords.
 The breach was made public by security researcher Troy Hunt who runs the “Have I been pwned” website who said it was passed on to him by someone who is involved in trading data.
 When Motherboard talked to some of the victims, they expressed their disbelief at not being notified by Lifeboat about the breach.

 More porn users compromised

 In yet another breach, this time affecting porn users of Naughty America.
 Around 3.8 million records which include emails and account passwords turned up on the Dark Web and were offered for sale for just $300.
 Researchers attributed the low price tag to the fact that the passwords had strong encryption in place.

 Spotify accounts are once again shared online

 Once again, hundred of Spotify accounts found their way on Pastebin.
-The data included emails, usernames, passwords and accounts types, and unfortunately, it’s not the first time Spotify accounts were pasted on the site, but it can be the case that these details are from an older breach, rather than a new one.
+The data included emails, usernames, passwords and accounts types, and unfortunately, it’s not the first time Spotify accounts were posted on the site, but it can be the case that these details are from an earlier breach, rather than a new one.
 Some Spotify users said they noticed their accounts were hacked because they saw weird activity in their “recently played” songs.

 The BadLock bug

 In March the security industry started talking about the BadLock vulnerability.
 It came with a bold red logo and a dedicated website.
-Badlock is a security defect affecting access to Active Directory and it can be found in every version of Windows and Linux.
+Badlock is a security defect affecting access to Active Directory, and it can be found in every version of Windows and Linux.
 The hype is indeed justified, especially for those sysadmins that don’t patch their systems right away, but instead of the vulnerability being the centerpiece of the news, it all started revolving around the hype created instead.